-Additional filters: iOS user, English language, transactions higher than 400 USD.
+Additional filters: iOS user,s English language, transactions higher than US $400.

-Turn your audio ON 🔊- Watch an example of to the customer experience of an unidentified customer calling support using a phone number vs. calling using a SnapCall button that got triggered because he's a high-value customer:
+Turn your audio ON 🔊- Watch an example of the customer experience of an unidentified customer calling support using a phone number vs. calling via a SnapCall button that was triggered because they're a high-value customer:

 Paying premium product